 Retail shops are allowed to be open for in-store shopping, but the number of people allowed inside the stores is drastically reduced.
+In California, they can operate at 25% of capacity, in Nevada at 50%.
 Social distancing and caution while shopping are still the guidelines by which to operate, along with 6-foot distancing, and face covers are required for everyone including employees and customers.
-Photo at left: Pixabay, Alexas Fotos.

-On the Nevada side of the lake, the casinos will now operate under new restrictions imposed by the three-week pause safety protocols mandating that the number of people be limited to no more than 25% of the maximum capacity of the business, with strict limits on how many people can be playing at any given card table or table game and social-distancing practices such as keeping every other slot or video game vacant.
-Surfaces of the machines and common areas are sanitized on a rigorous schedule, as are the dice, chips and other tools of the trade.
+On the Nevada side of the lake, restrictions have loosened to allow casinos to operate at 35% of the maximum capacity of the business, with strict limits on how many people can be playing at any given card table or table game and social-distancing practices such as keeping every other slot or video game vacant.
+Surfaces of the machines and common areas are sanitized on a rigorous schedule as are the dice, chips and other tools of the trade.
 Hand-sanitizing stations abound, and everyone is required to wear a mask.
 Some gaming establishments have temperature screening for all guests and employees.
-Photo at right: Wikimedia Commons, Noah Loverbear.

 Lodging providers in the California part of the Tahoe area can once again provide rooms for travelers.
 Outdoor fitness areas at hotels can operate with modifications, but indoor pools, hot tubs, saunas and such are not allowed to be open.
 In Nevada, businesses are allowed to provide lodging for leisure travel with health and safety protocols in place.
 Photo at right: Wikimedia Commons.

 Both the California and the Nevada sides of Lake Tahoe are open for leisure and tourism travel (on the California side, this applies if the travel is within 120 miles from home), so the vacation-rental market should be opening back up.
 But in California, anyone arriving in the state on non-essential travel is requested to self-quarantine for 10 days.